lucocozz/Argus/docs/en/api/functions.md

 # Functions Reference

-This page provides a comprehensive reference for all the functions in the cargs API.
+This page provides a comprehensive reference for all the functions in the argus API.
 These functions allow you to initialize the library, parse arguments, access values, and manage resources.

 !!! abstract "Overview"
-    The cargs API is organized into several function groups:
+    The argus API is organized into several function groups:

     - **Initialization and Parsing** - Core functions for setup and parsing
     - **Value Access** - Functions for retrieving option values